ank123-prog/ank123/README.md

 The second layer has sigmoid as activation function cause the output of the model should be binary classified.

 ## RESULT -
+The model was trained successfully, and have a high accuracy.
+For testing the model I also provided a custom review and the model was able to classify it correctly.

+## Errors -
+Reviews having mixed emotions cannot be accurately judged by the model. <br />
+For eg - <br />
+A sentence like - "I am covid positive" will be termed as positve but this is a sentence with negative sentiment.
+This error can be sorted by explicitly adding this sentnece to the learing data so that machine can learn the pattern and predict a better result.